Classic Brothy Vegan French Onion Soup

 Tip 1: Don’t raise your heat too high

-When you’ve been stirring a pot of onions every few minutes for over half an hour, it’s mighty tempting to crank the heat in order to cook the onions faster.
+When you’ve been stirring a pot of onions every few minutes for over half an hour, it’s tempting to crank the heat in order to cook the onions faster.

 Tip 2: Choose a cooking vessel with a wide bottom

 Since the caramelized onions in this recipe turn into vegan French onion soup, you’ll want to cook them in a large, heavy-bottomed pot.

 I recommend a pot with a reasonably wide diameter, rather than a tall and narrow stockpot.

-Why?
-Surface area.
-More surface area gives more of the onions a chance to come into contact with heat and cook slowly.
+More surface area gives more of the onions a chance to come into contact with heat and cook efficiently.

 Tip 3: Stir every 10 (or so) minutes